 Spare and Parts Availability

 A well-established MTB brand should have readily available spare parts at most local stores and online.
-Ensure that you can easily get the parts you need and at an affordable price.
+Ensure that you can easily get the parts you need at an affordable price.

 A mountain bike brand needs to find the right balance between cost and quality.
-They should not produce high-quality bikes that are too expensive for the average rider or produce low-quality bikes and charge too much.
+They should not produce high-quality bikes that are too expensive for the average rider or produce low-quality bikes that charge too much.

 An MTB brand should have innovative designs, but it’s also crucial to have bikes that last.
 There should be a balance between performance and durability.
 If they keep coming up with new products, they need to ensure that the new bikes can withstand continuous use and abuse and won’t demand repairs after a few days.